Palace Resorts: Automating Operations in 10 All-Inclusive Luxury Resorts

 Palace Resorts is a collection of 10 beautiful all-inclusive oceanfront luxury resorts.
 They stretch from Los Cabos on one side of Mexico, over to Riviera Maya in Mexico and all the way to Jamaica.
 They are not just “one of many” resorts, but exist to offer the best all-inclusive luxury experience in the world.

-The sizes of their hotels go from a 62-room hotel in Isla Mujeres to the 2051-room Moon Palace hotel.
-There could be up to 800 staff simultaneously working a single shift in the biggest properties, which makes team communication a real challenge.
+The sizes of their hotels go from a 169-room Cozumel Palace all the way to Moon Palace that counts over 3300 rooms.
+There could be up to 180 housekeepers simultaneously working a single shift in the biggest properties, which makes team communication a real challenge.
 In order to overcome that challenge, Palace Resorts use efficient, intuitive hotel team communication.

 As an all-inclusive luxury resort, Palace Resorts works to provide guests everything they’d like.
 There are up to 9 a-la-carte restaurants in a single property, a fully stocked minibar, an extensive room service menu, and hundreds of other services and offerings, both big and small.
 They make it very easy for guests to order services with a bespoke mobile app, a 24h concierge, and a 24h telephone line.
 All of this results in high guest satisfaction, but also in operations that are very large and complex.